Jocelyn Erickson

-Jocelyn Erickson (born September 27, 2003) is an American college softball player for the Florida Gators.
-She previously played for Oklahoma.
+Jocelyn Anne Erickson (born September 27, 2003) is an American professional softball player for the Chicago Bandits of the Athletes Unlimited Softball League (AUSL).
+She played college softball for Oklahoma and Florida.
 She was named the NFCA National Player of the Year in 2024.

 High school career

 Erickson attended Sandra Day O'Connor High School in Phoenix, Arizona, where she was a two-sport athlete playing both basketball and softball.
 During her freshman year in 2019, she led the Eagles with 50 RBIs, while hitting .530 with 16 doubles and eight home runs to help lead her team to the 6A state championship.
 In January 2021, during the second basketball game of the season, she suffered a torn anterior cruciate ligament and damaged her inside and outside meniscus while playing for the Eagles.
 As a result of her injury, she was sidelined for the 2021 season.

 During the 2022 season, in her senior year, she posted a .624 batting average with 25 home runs, 10 doubles, 58 run batted in (RBI), 50 runs scored and 28 walks, and led the Eagles to the Conference 6A state tournament.
 Following the season she was named Gatorade Arizona Softball Player of the Year, Arizona Republic All-State Team, 6A Conference Player of the Year and Desert Valley Region Player of the Year.

 She was ranked as the nation's No. 10 recruit in the Class of 2022 by Extra Inning Softball.
 On November 10, 2021, she signed her national letter of intent with Oklahoma.